uc-cdis/gen3.org/content/_index.md

   quote: “From the perspective of setting up a basic Gen3 ecosystem with all the services running, it was a breeze and the Github docs are pretty awesome.”
   by: Amit, Cloud Solutions Architect with Leidos
   title: Who's using Gen3?
-  detail: Federal agencies, not-for-profits, and consortiums with members spanning the globe use Gen3 and its framework services to support their research community, access and index their data, and facilitate scientific discoveries to impact the world.
+  detail: Federal agencies, not-for-profits, and consortiums with members spanning the globe use Gen3 and its framework services to support their research communities, access and index their data, and facilitate scientific discoveries that impact the world.
   button:
     caption: Experience Sandbox
     link: https://nci-crdc-demo.datacommons.io/